BlancheK/BlancheK.github.io/movies-titles.md

 * Mean values for positive and negative sentiment conveyed by title after 1980 remain between 0.0 and 0.2 over time.

-### Presence of proper nouns
+### Presence of named entities

 The presence of a protagonist name or of a specific place in a movie title could influence its success.
-A part-of-speech NLP analysis enables us to analyze the evolution of the presence of proper nouns over time.
+A part-of-speech NLP analysis enables us to analyze the evolution of the presence of named entities over time.

 As only the `Person` and `Organization` proper nouns are well represented in title, only those types are kept for the analysis.